Tormyst/Coster/README.md

 # Coster
 This is a coaster for the graphics class I recently took.

-## Buttens you can push to do stuff
+## Buttons you can push to do stuff

 Space - toggle mode